Clinical Supervision Resources

 What is Clinical Supervision?

-Health Education England use CQC’s (2013) practice focused definition of clinical supervision:
+NHS England use CQC’s (2013) practice focused definition of clinical supervision:

 "An opportunity for healthcare practitioners to reflect on and review their clinical practice, discuss individual cases in depth and identify changes or modifications to practice which are required to maintain professional and public safety.
 It provides an opportunity to identify training and continuing development needs."